topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, press 'Ctrl+C'.
 When the script is terminated, GPIO88 will be automatically unexported and cleand up.

-Note: GPIO88 is used here as an example.
+**Note**: GPIO88 is used here as an example.
 You may use any available GPIO pin on the D3-G board based on the 40-pin header pinout.
 Be sure to refer to the official pinout diagram and select a GPIO number that matches your hardware configuration.
 <br/>